NATO Pounds Ammo Dump near Bosnian Serb Headquarters

-PALE, Bosnia-Herzegovina (AP) _ Bosnian Serbs took at least three U.N. peacekeepers hostage after NATO warplanes struck a Serb ammunition dump today, then chained them up at the dump as human shields against further air strikes.
+PALE, Bosnia-Herzegovina (AP) _ Bosnian Serbs took three U.N. peacekeepers hostage after NATO warplanes struck a Serb ammunition dump today, then chained them up at the dump as human shields against further air strikes.

 Bosnian TV showed three peacekeepers _ a Canadian, a Czech and reportedly a Russian _ shackled to a pillar and door. ``These soldiers will not be hurt unless there are renewed air strikes,'' the report said.

 The taking of U.N. hostages underscored a major problem in using NATO air power against the Serbs.
 The NATO air strike, in its second day, is the first since November.
 The United Nations had been reluctant to call in NATO air power since then because more than 400 peacekeepers were seized after the November raids.

 But the United Nations and NATO sounded determined to press on despite the peril.

 ``This is a calculated risk,'' U.N. spokesman Fred Eckhard told Cable News Network. ``We need to silence these guns.''

 ``The political objectives are so important that I think everyone realized sacrifice is necessary, and we have to stand firm now,'' Eckhard said.

 A Defense Department spokesman in Ottawa identified the Canadian hostage as Capt.
 Patrick Rechner, 32.